Register to get access to free programming courses with interactive exercises

 In addition to roughly specifying the number of columns we want to repeat, we can use several other values:

-• auto-fill.
+• The auto-fill value.
 The browser will repeat the columns as many times as it can fit.
 If the container is limited in width, the browser will place as many columns as possible without exceeding the container size.

-• auto-fit.
-The auto-fit value is almost exactly the same as the auto-fill value, apart from one thing.
-If there's free space left in the container after all columns and elements have been placed, the browser will automatically compress all other strips to zero.
-In fact, it'll throw them out.
+• The auto-fit value.
+It is almost the same as the previous one, apart from one thing.
+If there's free space left in the container after we place all columns and elements, the browser will automatically compress all other strips to zero.
+It'll throw them out:

 Be sure to look at what the grid looks like in the web inspector.
-You'll see that using auto-fillresults in a 16x5 grid, whereas with auto-fit the grid is 3x1.
+You'll see auto-fill results in a 16x5 grid.
+Whereas, with the auto-fit value, the grid is 3x1.
 The browser just threw out unneeded strips with no elements in them.

 Fraction Units